mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### MongoDB Replica Set

-Now that we've seen why replication is important, let's do a quick dive into the details of replica sets.
-Replica sets or groups of mongods that share copies of the same information between them.
-Replica set members can have one of two different roles.
-The either can be primary node where all reads and all writes are served by this node.

-Or secondary node where the responsibility of this node is to replicate all of the information, and then serve as a high availability to node in case of failure of the primary.
+Now that we've seen why *replication* is important, let's do a quick dive into the details of *replica sets*. *Replica sets* are groups of *mongods* that share copies of the same information between them. *Replica set* members can have one of two different roles.
+The either can be *primary node where all reads and all writes* are served by this node.
+Or *secondary node* where the responsibility of this node is to replicate all of the information, and then serve as a high availability to node in case of failure of the primary.

 The secondaries will get the data from the primary through an asynchronous replication mechanism.